-Marks of 70 and above represent distinction grades, marks from 65 to 69 are merit grades, marks from 50 to 64 are pass grades, and marks below 50 represent a fail.
+Marks of 70 and above represent distinction grades, marks from 50 to 69 are pass grades, and marks below 50 represent a fail.

-The majority of components are double marked (blind), and the examiners normally agree an overall mark prior to the examiners' meeting.
+Components are double marked (blind), and the examiners normally agree an overall mark prior to the examiners' meeting.
 In the event that this is not possible then the external examiner reads the script to adjudicate the mark.